 I sincerely recommend staying on the less-touristy northern coast of Tenerife.
 Check the best accommodation options in Puerto de la Cruz!

-How to ensure responsible, ethical, and eco-friendly whale watching in Tenerife?
+How to ensure responsible, ethical, and eco-friendly, shortly – the best whale watching in Tenerife?

 In order to secure the sustainability of whale watching in Tenerife, rules have been implemented for the tour boats.
 To make sure that disturbance of the animals is minimized, Tenerife Turismo regulated the speed, approaching zones, distances, whale watching duration, the concentration of boats, noise and other pollution, etc.